 Decades of deforestation due to commercial logging and agriculture, road building, and residential development has caused flooding, landslides, river siltation, and a resultant scarcity of fresh-water fish.
-Among other initiatives, the government has established several national parks. forest reserves, and wildlife sanctuaries in an attempt to preserve the country's tropical rain forests.
+Among other initiatives, the government has established several national parks, forest reserves, and wildlife sanctuaries in an attempt to preserve the country's tropical rain forests.

-Water pollution dates to the late 19th century, when tin mines (see p.
-6 of History and Myth) and cash crop plantations began dumping waste and runoff into Malaysia's rivers.
-The country's lack of adequate treatment facilities for household waste water and sewage has resulted in waterway pollution.
-Urban areas also suffer air pollution from motor vehicle emissions.
+Water pollution dates to the late 19th century, when tin mines areas also suffer air pollution from motor vehicle emissions.
 In addition, the use of fire to clear land in neighboring Indonesia results in serious air pollution.
 Known as "the Haze," this annually-recurring period of air pollution typically forces school closures amidst health concerns.